davimouravilaca/davimouravilaca/README.md

 I'm a metalhead developer and a future system analist.

 ## About me
 Imagine a very funny also touching story that would bring tears of joy to you; that's definitely not my story.
-I'm just a full-stack dev who loves PHP, Linux, server infrastructure and hates the Beatles very much.
-My passion for computers and development started at a very young age, modifying Ruby code for my RPG Maker games, and later in the high school, writing Python scripts to do the homework for me :P Now, I'm studying Analysis and System Development and working as a freelancer on PHP.
-Thenceforth, this passion has only increased as an unconditioned do While loop. <3
+I'm just a full-stack dev who loves PHP, Linux and server infrastructure, whose the passion for computers and development started at a very young age, modifying Ruby codes for my RPG Maker games, and later in the high school, writing Python scripts to do my homework for me. :P Now, I'm enrolled at Analysis and System Development and working as freelancer on PHP, and thenceforth my passion has only increased as an unconditioned "do While" loop. <3

 ## Social media